Twin Pregnancy Weight Gain Chart: Weight Gain With Twins

 What is the appropriate twin pregnancy weight gain?

 The National Academy of Medicine (NAM) made changes to the guidelines concerning weight gain during pregnancy in 2009.*

 Only provisional guidelines regarding the optimal twin pregnancy weight gain were released, because the research on twin pregnancy weight gain was limited.

-The weight gain guidelines are based on revised Body Mass Index (BMI) categories.
-They now have a recommendation for obese women.
+The amount of weight to gain is dependent on a woman’s pre-pregnancy body mass index (BMI).
 To meet the recommendations of the report, women need to gain within the weight gain ranges for their BMI category.

 |If before pregnancy you were...||You should gain...|

 |37-54 pounds (17-25 kg) at term|